Cinque Terre: Italy's Hidden Riviera

 For a home base, choose among the five villages.
 Each has a distinct personality — gently and steadily carving a good life out of the difficult terrain.

-It's a seductive mix of human activity — well-worn locals, sunburned travelers, and family friendly lanes.
-While the place is now well discovered, I've never seen happier, more laid back tourists.
+It’s a seductive mix of human activity — well-worn locals, sunburned travelers, and family friendly lanes.
+While the place is now well discovered, and can be crowded in peak season, I’ve never seen happier, more laid back tourists.

 You’ll approach by train through a dark tunnel.
 Explosions of Mediterranean brightness hint at wonders to come.